draperkm/rag_chat_with_websites/readme.md

 ## Used libraries

 The following libraries are necessary for setting up our development environment.
 By ensuring these tools and libraries are installed, we guarantee that our code will execute without issues, allowing our chatbot to operate as planned.
+It is important to notice that the Python 3.10.8 version is used.

 - `streamlit`: This library helps us to create interactive web apps for machine learning and data science projects.